24/7 Admissions | Call Now: (844) 701-0202

 • Not able to find suitable treatment programs

-Children with Addicted Parents and Therapy
+Children With Addicted Parents and Therapy

 Substance use can make home a dangerous place for children.
 The addicted parent may not work or be able to maintain an income.
 The potential for abuse rises in households where one or more parents have a substance use disorder.